 The thermal component’s job is to let the heat quickly and efficiently move from the processor unit to the cooler’s heatsink.

 When applying thermal paste, sometimes it gets uneven, or some areas stay out of a thermal component.
-Also, with time it dries up or degrades.
+Also, with a prolonged period of time, it dries up or degrades.
 And it’s a verified reason for the heating issue.

-Thermal components are cheap and easy to reach, and you can get some well-known brands of thermal features at a meager price.
+Thermal components are cheap and easy to reach, and you can get some well-known brands of thermal paste at a meager price.

 Detach the cooler from your CPU.
 Then dip a paper towel into isopropyl alcohol and smoothly remove the old paste from your processor unit.
 Also, wipe the processor’s edge carefully.
 You can even use a cotton swab soaked with isopropyl alcohol.